Academic Support Services

 Offices are located at 232 Luther Bonney Hall in Portland, (207) 780-4280, 3 Bailey Hall in Gorham, (207) 780-5356, and LAC Library Commons in Lewiston-Auburn, (207) 753-6540.

-The Office of Academic Assessment oversees various testing programs: USM's Mathematics Placement Program (e.g., Accuplacer Math Tests) for incoming and transfer students, exams for those in distance-education programs, and several certification and national exams (e.g., Miller Analogies Test, GRE Subject Tests, LSAT).
-Students are encouraged to contact the Testing Room (Rm 240 Luther Bonney Hall, 780-4578) for questions about tests, or visit the assessment website for test registration and schedules at http://usm.maine.edu/assessment/testing.
+The Office of Academic Assessment coordinates the administration of various testing programs, such as USM's Mathematics Placement Program (e.g., Accuplacer Math Tests) for incoming and transfer students, in addition to certification and national tests for graduating students (e.g., Miller Analogies Test, GRE Subject Tests, LSAT, PRAXIS, and others).
+Students are encouraged to contact the office for further information at 628 Law, Portland campus and visit our Web site for test registration and schedules at http://usm.maine.edu/assessment.

-The Disability Services Center (DSC) provides a wide range of services to qualified students with sensory, mobility, physical, psychological, cognitive, learning and attention disabilities enrolled in USM credit- and non-credit-bearing courses and programs.
-Contact the DSC for information regarding particular needs.
+The Disability Services Center (DSC) provides a wide range of services to qualified students with physical, psychological, and learning disabilities enrolled in USM credit- and non-credit-bearing courses and programs.
+Contact DSC for information regarding particular needs.
 Documentation may be required.
-The office is located in 242 Luther Bonney Hall, Portland; (207) 780-4706 or TTY (207) 780-4395 or visit our website: http://usm.maine.edu/dsc.
+The office is located in 242 Luther Bonney Hall, Portland; 207-780-4706 or TTY 207-780-4395 or visit our Web site: http://usm.maine.edu/dsc.

 The Learning Commons at University Libraries supports students in achieving their academic goals at USM.
 Designed as a collaborative learning environment, it is an ideal place to meet with other students, consult with a librarian or tutor, or work with a faculty member.
 The Learning Commons offers guidance with the research and writing process, ranging from the navigation of hundreds of available articles and databases to the review of the final draft of a paper.
 Students can access free tutoring in multiple subject areas, with an emphasis in writing and math.
 The Learning Commons also provides students opportunities to discover and practice learning strategies in order to maximize academic time on task.